Tornadoes of 2004: May 22–30

-The Hallam, Nebraska, tornado on May 22 was the widest tornado ever recorded at the time at 2.5 mi in diameter.
-The F4 tornado caused one death and 37 injuries in the city of Hallam.
+An F4 tornado became the widest tornado ever recorded at the time at 2.5 mi in diameter, forming on May 22.
+It caused one death and 37 injuries in the village of Hallam.
 It was later surpassed by a massive 2.6-mile (4.2 km) wide twister that occurred near El Reno, Oklahoma, on May 31, 2013.
 That tornado killed 8 people, including 4 storm chasers.

 Beginning on May 29, after the Storm Prediction Center issued a high risk for severe weather, 149 tornadoes were confirmed in 32 hours, killing five people.
 Three of the fatalities were caused by an F4 tornado that struck near Weatherby, Missouri, during the evening of May 29.
 The Memorial Day Weekend outbreak is considered to be one of the most prolific in US history in terms of the number of tornadoes.